cf-git/lamb/README.md

 <a href="{{ $item['href'] }}">{!! $item['icon'] !!}{{ $item['title'] }}</a>
 {{-- ... --}}
 ```
-But, before need append new Transformation class to menu configuration in 'transformers' section.
+But, before need append new Transformation class to menu configuration in 'transformations' section.

 And, don't forget to reset the cache ```./artisan config:cache```